 The fun ended with the famous cat throwing from the tower (toy cats – the festival finishes each time with the throwing of toy cats, by a court jester, to a raucous crowd below (the last living cat was thrown off the tower in 1817).
 It was bizarre to watch thousands of people with outstretched arms, eager to catch a cat, shouting up to the jester as he teased the crowd with pantomime style crowd-pleasing antics.

 As Ypres said its final farewell to its 2015 Kattenstoet, releasing lots of huge cat faces made from balloons into the sunset, I realised I was not alone in being utterly devoted to the cat and its amazing story from being vilified to becoming one of the worlds best loved and most common pets.
 My weary friends and husband on the other hand continue to look on in despair.

-The next cat festival will be in 2018.
+The next cat festival will be in 2018 and then 2022.
 Start the countdown!

 Anita Kelsey holds a first class honours degree in Feline Behaviour and Psychology (work based BA Hons) and runs a vet referral service dedicated strictly to the diagnosis and treatment of behaviour problems in cats.
 She is also a qualified cat groomer and specialises in grooming aggressive or phobic cats.
 Anita writes for Your Cat Magazine and is on their experts panel answering readers questions on cat grooming.
 She also advises on feline behaviour for the CFBA (Canine and Feline Behaviour) magazine as well as being a full member.
 Anita, a strong advocate of a vegan lifestyle, is based in London but consults all over the UK as well as international requests.
 She lives with her husband, a music producer, and two Norwegian Forest cats, Kiki and Zaza.